Hollywood Chamber Orchestra: Overview

-On May 7, 2017, the HCO, in conjunction with Future is Female Concerts and Events, presented ten new works by female composers at the Moss Theater at the New Roads School in Santa Monica, CA.
+On May 7, 2017, the HCO, in conjunction with Future is Female Concerts and Events, presented ten new works by female composers at the Moss Theater at the New Roads School in Santa Monica, California.

+On May 8, 2017, the HCO was the featured orchestra during the song "Black SpiderMan" with the rap artist Logic on Jimmy Kimmel Live, on ABC, arranged and conducted by film composer Jeremy Rubolino.

 On May 27, 2017, at the Montalban Theater in Hollywood, the HCO presented seven new works in the concert, "World Premieres: Year Two".
 The seven composers represented were: Albert Chang, Christopher North, Elisa Rice, Charles Sydnor, Ashoka Thiagarajan, Pinar Toprak, and Genevieve Vincent.

-On June 16, 2017, at Colburn School's Zipper Hall, the HCO presented violinist Nathan Cole, the First Associate Concertmaster of the Los Angeles Philharmonic, in a traditional program of Bach, Grieg, and Copland.
+On June 16, 2017, at Colburn School's Zipper Hall, the HCO presented violinist Nathan Cole, the first associate concertmaster of the Los Angeles Philharmonic, in a traditional program of Bach, Grieg, and Copland.

-On June 17, 2017, at Santa Monica's Broad Stage, the HCO presented the world premiere of Jeremy Turner's "Five Came Back: Suite for Chamber Orchestra", based on the soundtrack from the Netflix documentary series Five Came Back.

-The program also featured violinist Nathan Cole, the First Associate Concertmaster of the Los Angeles Philharmonic, and Mark Robertson, co-music director of the HCO.
-After this performance, Mr. Turner was nominated for a Prime Time Emmy for his score to Five Came Back, but did not win.
+On June 17, 2017, at Santa Monica's Broad Stage, the HCO presented the world premiere of Jeremy Turner's Five Came Back: Suite for Chamber Orchestra, based on the soundtrack from the Netflix documentary series Five Came Back.
+The program also featured violinist Nathan Cole and Mark Robertson, co-music director of the HCO.
+After this performance, Turner was nominated for a Prime Time Emmy for his score to Five Came Back, but did not win.

 On September 4, 2018, the HCO again presented several world premieres by female composers in conjunction with The Future is Female concerts and events, this time at the Wiltern Theater.
 The 2018 edition featured the composers Germaine Franco, Tamar-kali, Ronit Kirchman, Cindy O’Connor, Heather McIntosh, Mandy Hoffman, Tori Letzler, Emily Rice, Perrine Virgile-Piekarski, ASKA, Tangelene Bolton, and Jessie Weiss.

 On March 30, 2019, the HCO was the featured orchestra for the west coast premiere of the live-to-film concert version of the 1993 film Rudy, with music by Jerry Goldsmith; conducted by Justin Freer, and produced by CineConcerts.

 On December 4, 2019, composer Jeff Beal conducted his score (live to picture) of the documentary The Biggest Little Farm, at the Wiltern Theater in Los Angeles.